 Online Safety is taught continuously through the Computing curriculum, but also is intertwined into other lessons within school life.
 We also take part in the annual Safer Internet Day.
 This provides us with the opportunity to dedicate a full day of learning to this very important topic.
 As part of this we show children CEOPs clips and use these as a discussion point within classes.

 In school we also have a dedicated Online Safety Leader, Mrs Fieldhouse who provides training to staff on the latest issues.
-Mrs Fieldhouse is one our Safeguarding Officers and will address any Online Safety issues which may arise within school.
+Mrs Fieldhouse is one of our Safeguarding Officers and will address any Online Safety issues which may arise within school.
 All members of staff and children sign our Acceptable Use Policy annually and this clearly outlines our expectations for use of the internet and other devices.

 If you have any concerns regarding your child's Online Safety, please contact one of our Safeguarding Officers in school: Mrs Peace, Mrs Fieldhouse or Mrs Banks.